-In this article, I aim to address all of those questions and more.
-I’ll share several key focal lengths, and I’ll make sure to explain why they’re great, what you can do with them, and who should consider using them.
-I’ll also include plenty of examples, so you can see the different focal lengths in action.
+In this article, I aim to address all of these questions and more.
+I share plenty of common focal lengths, making sure to explain why they’re great and when they should be used (or avoided).
+I also discuss the best focal lengths for several different genres, such as portrait and landscape shooting – and I include plenty of examples so you can see the different focal lengths in action.

 Note that whether you shoot with zooms or primes is unimportant.
 All the focal lengths in this article are achievable through either lens type, so no need to fret if you prefer zooms over primes or vice versa.
-Instead, just focus on the focal lengths I mention – and how they can improve your images.
+Instead, just focus on the focal lengths I discuss, and you’ll be just fine!

 24mm is a beautiful focal length, one that offers a wide-angle field of view without taking you into ultra-wide territory.
 It’s easy to experiment with, not only because there are many affordable 24mm prime options available, but also because you’ll find this focal length at the wide end of many zoom lenses, such as a 24-70mm f/4 or f/2.8.
 Also, many kit lenses feature a 24mm wide end once you account for the APS-C crop factor.